jed208/jed-apparel-v2/README.md

-# Version 1
+# Version 2

-This project focuses on building an e-commerce store with React.
-This repo is kept so that old code can be viewed prior to switching to Redux.
+This project continues on building an e-commerce store with React.
+Version 2 will be converting our code to utilize Redux.

 # Getting Started with Create React App